What Do Adventists Believe About the Law of God?

 Though written almost two thousand years ago, these words are certainly not outdated, are they?

-But history has shown just how flawed that thinking was.
+But history has shown just how flawed that thinking is.

-Humanity’s sinful condition always found a way to showcase what it’s made of.
+Humanity’s sinful condition has always found a way to showcase what it’s made of.

-The law of God, which points out sin, was never meant to solve the problem of sin.
+The law of God, which points out sin, was never meant to save us from the problem of sin.

 Primarily because the law condemns, not saves.

 Think of yourself at a traffic intersection.
 A red light tells you how to act when you drive up to it.
-It tells you you need to stop.
+It tells you to stop.

-The problem escalates because we humans have a fallen, sinful nature that is bent on not heeding the directives of the Law.
+The problem escalates because we humans have a fallen, sinful nature bent on not following the law.

 And that’s where the sacrifice of Christ comes in.
-That is why we need the gift of God’s grace for the forgiveness of sin when we transgress the Law.
+We need the gift of God’s grace for the forgiveness of sin when we break the law.

-“Is the law then against the promises of God?
-Certainly not!
-For if there had been a law given which could have given life, truly righteousness would have been by the law.
-But the Scripture has confined all under sin, that the promise by faith in Jesus Christ might be given to those who believe” (Galatians 3:21:22, NKJV).
+“If there had been a law given which could have given life, truly righteousness would have been by the law.
+But the Scripture has confined all under sin, that the promise by faith in Jesus Christ might be given to those who believe” (Galatians 3:21–22, NKJV).

-And yet Paul is saying that even God’s law cannot give life.
-It cannot make us righteous before God because we have all violated the law.
+And yet Paul is saying that even God’s law can’t give life.
+It can’t make us righteous before God because we have all violated it.

 “But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us” (Romans 5:8, NKJV).

-The reality of sin was the only reason that Jesus came, lived a perfect life, and died.
+The reality of sin was the reason Jesus came, lived a perfect life, and died.

-“Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified” (Galatians 2:16, NKJV).
+“Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ” (Galatians 2:16, NKJV).1

-Referring to Abraham as an example, the apostle Paul explains why salvation must be by faith and not by works:
+Referring to Abraham as an example, Paul explains why salvation must be by faith and not by works:

-The fact is that we cannot work hard enough, do good enough, or even become good enough, to earn eternal life.
-If we could, God would owe us eternal life, because it would be a debt that we have paid off.
+We can’t work hard enough, do good enough, or even become good enough to earn eternal life in the first place.
+If we could, God would owe us eternal life because it would be a debt we have paid off.